-I was determined to completely ignore the last night Golden Globes ceremony (I didn’t watch it for the first time in more than ten years and here is why), but I have to mention one thing: I am glad that Three Billboards outside Ebbing, Missouri won four important awards (best film, screenplay, Frances McDormand and Sam Rockwell), that Lady Bird was acknowledged too (for best comedy or musical and Saoirse Ronan) and that Guillermo del Toro won best director for The Shape of Water (because this film is about the magic of cinema – we need to not give up dreaming).
+I was determined to completely ignore the last night Golden Globes ceremony (I didn’t watch it for the first time in more than ten years and here is why), but I have to mention one thing: I am glad that Three Billboards outside Ebbing, Missouri won four important awards (best film, screenplay, Frances McDormand and Sam Rockwell), and that Guillermo del Toro won best director for The Shape of Water (because this film is about the magic of cinema – we need to not give up dreaming).

 And now on to what I really wanted to talk about today.
 Winter style… at a film festival.
 Now that sounds very real and authentic for a film lover who lives in the European Northern Hemisphere where winters can really get rough and last for months.
 Don’t get me wrong, just like any other girl, I like a little glitz and glamour now and then, and the reason why New Year’s Eve is not one of my favourite nights of the year is because my dream New Year’s Eve hasn’t been invented yet – going to the movies to a classy small cinema (black tie mandatory) and then stopping for drinks at an old school jazz club next door.